kubernetes/community/communication/README.md

 to learn more.
 Join the conversation on slack under [#office-hours].

 ### Other
-- [r/kubernetes] - reddit channel is owned and operated by community members and is not an official channel for the project.
+- [r/kubernetes] - reddit channel owned and operated by community members and not an official channel for the project.
 - [awesome kubernetes list] - not an official repo; maintained by a community member. a repo with a huge collection of links to books, talks, and other Kubernetes learning resources.